-While The Ho Tai Way–A School for Recovery accepts MOST insurance plans, it’s best to work with our admissions counselors to get a clear picture of what your insurance plan will cover.
+While The Ho Tai Way – Recovery for Women accepts MOST insurance plans, it’s best to work with our admissions counselors to get a clear picture of what your insurance plan will cover.
 Insurance can be complicated, and they are skilled at providing the answers you need in order to move forward.

 Every insurance plan is different — deductibles, co-pays, and outside referrals may bring in extra expenses.
 Our admissions counselors will be happy to help you figure out what your out of pocket costs are going to be for you or your loved one.
 In most cases, they are quite manageable.

-The Ho Tai Way–A School for Recovery will take cash or credit cards to cover any expenses not covered by your insurance.
+The Ho Tai Way – Recovery for Women will take cash or credit cards to cover any expenses not covered by your insurance.
 In some instances, we may be able to help you work out a payment plan.

 Our admissions counselors are experts at navigating insurance, expenses, and a multitude of other questions you might have.
 Before you enroll in the program, they will help you understand everything you need to know.
 They are eager to help make sure you are informed and comfortable with your decision.

-Seeing a physician is part of the admissions process on the first day you are with us at The Ho Tai Way School for Recovery,
+Seeing a physician is part of the admissions process on the first day you are with us at The Ho Tai Way – Recovery for Women,

 The physician will look at your physical health and, if needed, will also prescribe any medications you will need to ease your detox process.
 The physician will also follow your progress through the program.